JYannnnn/STA9760_Project1/README.md

   - How many records to request from the API per call.
 - Num_Pages:
   - Optional.
-  - How many pages to request from the API per call.
+  - How many times to request from the API.
 If not provided, will request data until the entirety of the content has been exhausted.
 - Output:
   - Optional.
   - Write data to a json file.
 In not provided, will print results to stdout.

 #### Command Line Arguments My Script Supports:
 ```
-$ docker run -e APP_KEY={YOUR_APP_KEY} -t bigdata1:1.0 python main.py --page_size=1000 --num_pages=4 --output=results.json
+$ docker run -v ${pwd}:/app -e APP_KEY=${Your_APP_Key} -it nycproject:1.0 python -m main --page_size=1000 --num_pages=4 --output=results.json
 ```

 #### Sample Output:
+- Goal: It is expected that stdout or results.json will contain the API response, which is simply rows and rows of data from the API within the confines of the parameters provided to the script.
 <img width="1311" alt="Sample Output" src="https://user-images.githubusercontent.com/60801548/77241266-f7e60e00-6bc5-11ea-87e6-fccb9fce8617.png">

 ### Part 2: Loading into ElasticSearch
+#### Goal: Leverage docker-compose to bring up a service that encapsulates nycproject container and an elasticsearch container and ensures that they are able to interact.
+The python script (from Part 1) now need not only download the data but also load it into the elasticsearch instance.

 #### Build docker-compose.yml:
 ```